Latent-CF: A Simple Baseline for Reverse Counterfactual Explanations

-The GDPR provides a "right to be informed" about system functionality in automated decision making processes.
-Though not explicit in the GDPR, the law in spirit ostensibly encourages those creating algorithmic decision making systems to build trust and increase transparency around these systems \cite{wachter2017counterfactual}.
-When considering the fair application of artificial intelligence in industrial settings such as finance, it is important to consider the information and agency afforded to those affected by the decisions of the AI system.

-In particular, providing the affected party with a means to either change their behavior to ensure a better outcome in the future, or to contest the current outcome.
-One way to provide this is through counterfactual explanations.
-Specifically, counterfactual explanations provide a plausible change to a model's input that would result in a change in the model's prediction.
+In response to increasing concern about algorithmic decision making, some governments have passed laws such as the General Data Protection Regulation (GDPR) to provide a "right to be informed" about system functionality in automated decision making processes.
+Though not explicit in the GDPR, the law encourages those creating algorithmic decision making systems to build trust and increase transparency around these systems \citep{wachter2017counterfactual}.
+As such, when considering the application of artificial intelligence in industrial settings, it is important to consider the information and agency afforded to those affected by the decisions of the AI system.
+In particular, it may be important to provide the affected party with a means to either contest the current outcome or change their behavior to ensure a better outcome in the future.

-Counterfactual explanations fall within the category of model-agnostic \textit{post-hoc} example based explanations.
-Counterfactual explanations trace their lineage to philosophy and psychology and are deeply intertwined with analyses of causality.
-Philosophers proposed the use of counterfactuals as a way to understand causal arguments.
-If A caused B then if A had not occurred B would not have occurred \cite{lewis1973}.
-Much of the subsequent work in causal inference takes this same approach to counterfactual analysis.
-Changes to antecedents should result in changes to outcomes otherwise there is no causal relationship \cite{pearl2011algorithmization}.